wp-plugins/readable-names/readme.txt

 † *incomplete*

+= Technical Specifications =

+* very lightweight
+* fully UTF-8 compatible
+* secure input validation
+* smooth upgrade procedure
+* no extra data in the database
+* restless deinstallation

 == Installation ==

-1. Upload the `readable-names` folder to the `/wp-content/plugins/` directory. or download through the “Plugins” menu in WordPress.
+1. Upload the `readable-names` folder to the `/wp-content/plugins/` directory or download through the “Plugins” menu in WordPress.
 1. Activate the plugin through the “Plugins” menu in WordPress.
 1. Look for the “Settings” link to configure the options.
 1. Make your own definitions on the option page.